solenoid-pdx/solenoid/README.md

 # Solenoid

-Solenoid is a calculator for determining what parameters are needed in order to obtain a certain force.
+This project is a web based calculator for solving the force of a solenoid given some design parameters.
+In addition to this, the calculator also allows backsolving and graphing of some parameters given a force and the other parameters
+### Parameters
++ Voltage (volts)
++ Length
++ Gauge size
++ Coil radius
++ Turn radius
++ Force

 ## Setup